How Pain, Depression and Anxiety Intersect

 When Treating Depression is Critical to Protect Someone’s Mental Health

-Clinical depression and major depression are both a serious medical condition and may have critical side effects.
-This is when a person not only can feel sadness, but find it to hard to climb out of.
-Mood disorders, mental illness and suicidal ideation need to be identified and treated – even if it may seem unnecessary to prevent suicide at the moment.
+Clinical depression and major depression are serious medical conditions and may have critical side effects.
+This is when a person not only can feel sadness but find it too hard to climb out of.
+Mood disorders, mental illness, and suicidal ideation need to be identified and treated – even if it may seem unnecessary to prevent suicide at the moment.

 If you know of someone who has made a suicide attempt and needs help, tell them about the National Suicide Prevention Lifeline at 800-273-8255.
 It is better to be safe than sorry, as they say.
 Call even if you suspect a pending suicide attempt.